Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

  1. Select the **Active** checkbox under the same section
  1. Click on **Save Configuration** button below to complete subscription

-Adyen documentation on how to set up notifications: [Set up notifications](https://docs.adyen.com/developers/development-resources/notifications/set-up-notifications)
+Check out the Adyen documentation on how to set up notifications for more information: [Set up notifications](https://docs.adyen.com/developers/development-resources/notifications/set-up-notifications)

 ## Note
 - If you accidentally created a subscription you can edit it and uncheck the **Active** checkbox so Adyen doesn't